Non-affiliates on campus, part 2: residence hall security

 In the Southside dorms (Units 1, 2 and 3; Blackwell; Martinez Commons) RSAs sit in the lobby of each building and check IDs from 9:00pm to 1:00am weekdays and to 1:45am weekends.

-The north campus dorms (Foothill and Stern) and the Clark Kerr Campus buildings do not have RSAs.
+The north campus dorms (Foothill and Stern) and the Clark Kerr Campus dorms do not have RSAs due to the architecture of those buildings.
 Instead, CSOs patrol the grounds at night.
-CSOs, who are trained and supervised by the UC Berkeley police department (UCPD), also visit residence halls when providing the SafeWalk escort service from dusk until 2:30am.
+CSOs, who are trained and supervised by the UC Berkeley police department (UCPD), also patrol the Southside dorms and Anchor House and visit residence halls when providing the SafeWalk escort service from dusk until 2:30am.

 Learn more at the Residential Life Health & Safety webpage.